 Possible Disadvantages of Offshore Outsourcing

-Before you choose an outsourcing vendor, you'll need to be aware of several drawbacks that come with this model.
+Before you choose to offshore a vendor, you'll need to be aware of several drawbacks that come with this model.
 First, the considerable time zone difference between you and the vendor might be an issue.
 It could be difficult for real-time meetings or impromptu discussions between a US-based startup and a remote IT team in India.

 What Is Nearshore Outsourcing

 Like offshoring, nearshore outsourcing involves working with an IT vendor from a foreign country.
 However, there is not a huge time difference in nearshore outsourcing.
 Nearshoring usually involves a neighboring country or one within 5 hours of air travel from your location.
-A collaboration between a UK startup and a Eastern European developer is considered nearshoring.
+A collaboration between a UK startup and a developer from Eastern Europe is considered nearshoring.